-- ML: I give you a number of input and output observations (e.g., animal picture + label), and you give me a function (can be a set of logical statements or a neural network) that maps the input to the output accurately. - As the "big data" era comes, data is abundant => far better to learn from data than to encode domain knowledge manually. - "statistical" approach // data-driven approach - "Every time I fire a linguist, the performance of the speech recognizer goes up."
-1988, Frederick Jelinek, a Czech-American researcher in information theory & speech recognition. - Note: ML approach to logic-based system: decision tree (simple rules) / inductive logic programming (complex rules)
+- ML: I give you a number of input and output observations (e.g., animal picture + label), and you give me a function (can be a set of logical statements or a neural network) that maps the input to the output accurately. - As the "big data" era comes, data is abundant ⇒ far better to learn from data than to encode domain knowledge manually. - "statistical" approach // "data-driven" approach - "Every time I fire a linguist, the performance of the speech recognizer goes up."
+1988, Frederick Jelinek, a researcher who worked on speech recognition. - Note: ML approach to logic-based system: decision tree (simple rules) / inductive logic programming (complex rules)